adamtherookie/Coleman-Liau-Index/README.md

 ```bash
 git clone https://github.com/aa2006/Coleman-Liau-Index/
 ```
-Then, navigate into the Coleman-Liau-Index
+Then, navigate into the Coleman-Liau-Index directory
 ```bash
 cd Coleman-Liau-Index
 ```
 Open up the readability file, and unleash your creativity!
-If you want to merge yuor changes, just make a pull request.
+If you want to merge your changes, just make a pull request.